On quantitative noise stability and influences for discrete and continuous models: A general framework

 for every function $f$ on the Dirichlet domain.
 The spectral gap constant is the largest $\lambda$ such that $\eqref{eq.3}$ holds.
-It is equivalent to the fact (see [CE-L]) that for every mean-zero functions $f$, and every $t>0$,
+It is equivalent to the fact that for every functions $f$ in $L^2(\mu)$, and every $t>0$,